Flemish/Walloon NSKK

 The NSKK was organized into three distinct groups:

-• Gruppe Luftwaffe, tasked with transportation for the German air force.
+- Gruppe Luftwaffe, tasked with transportation for the German air force.

-• Gruppe Speer, assigned for transportation for the arms industry.
+- Gruppe Speer, assigned for transportation for the arms industry.

-• Gruppe Todt, focused on the construction of military buildings and fortifications.
+- Gruppe Todt, focused on the construction of military buildings and fortifications.

 Gas mask canister of a Walloon NSKK volunteer "Leonard Henri"

-Leonard Henri was born on September 5, 1918, in Liège.
-During the war, he volunteered to serve in the NSKK.
-His name and service number 8509 are written on both the gas mask and the canister.
+Leonard Henri was born on January 18, 1927, in Brussels.
+During the war, he volunteered for the National Socialist Motor Corps (NSKK).
+His name and service number (8509) can be found on both the gas mask and its carrying canister.
+The bottom of the canister also bears his Feldpost number "L51945L", which corresponds to the NSKK Gruppe Luftwaffe.

 Löhnungs - Ausweis of NSKK Volunteer Martinus Van Leemput

-He joined the NSKK on March 22 1942, with the rank of Obersturmmann and was promoted to Rottenführer on April 20 1944.
-His Löhnungsausweis is dated January 1, 1945, and is filled in for the months January through May 1945.
+He joined the NSKK on March 22 1942, with the rank of Obersturmmann and was

-During the last months of the war, he was active in Sonderkolonne (SK) 5 of NSKK Regiment 2.
+months of the war, he was active in Sonderkolonne (SK) 5 of NSKK Regiment 2.

 The picture and additional information were taken from Van Leemput's Soldbuch, part of the collection of D&KR.
 Many thanks to them for sharing it.